wp-plugins/form-maker/readme.txt

 = 10.
 What can I do if I do not receive email after submitting a form? =

-First of all please make sure the email is not filtered to the spam or junk email folder.
+First of all please make sure the Form email is not filtered to the spam or junk email folder.
 - Try using another email address for receiving form submissions
 - Wordpress uses PHP mail.
 Probably, your hosting does not have the send mail function enabled, in this case, please contact your hosting provider for receiving form submissions.
 - You can use SMTP, which works always properly.

 For example, this plugin. http://wordpress.org/extend/plugins/configure-smtp is great for Form Maker.
-In this case, you have to know your SMTP parameters. to configure the mails of the form of the Form Maker For Setting an external SMTP server form mails of the Form Maker, such as GMail should work.
+In this case, you have to know your SMTP parameters. to configure the mails of the form of the Form Maker For Setting an external SMTP server form mails of the Form Maker, such as Gmail should work.
 But Gmail, the authentication is required for the Form Maker mail settings.

 = 11.
 What can I do, if my downloaded installation package of Form Maker is not a ZIP file? =